 We’ve been exploring in and around Berlin with our Swapfiets for 10 months and counting.
 So if you’re keen to know the pros and cons of renting a Swapfiets bike, how it works, how much it costs, and whether it’s worth it.
 This honest Swapfiets review will answer all those questions and more.

-Disclosure: This Swapfiets review is not sponsored by the way.
-But whether a post is sponsored or not, we always share our honest opinion.
-This article does contain a referral code, which means that we BOTH get a Swapfiets discount when you use it for bike sharing in Europe.
-Check out our Disclosure for more information.
+Disclosure: This Swapfiets review is not sponsored in any way.
+But whether a guide is sponsored or not, we always share our honest opinion.

 How Does Swapfiets Work?